danthegoodman1/raftd/README.md

 **It's required that the results of `PrepareSnapshot` can be passed to `SaveSnapshot` to deterministically create snapshots.**

 For example, if `SaveSnapshot` was called with the same parameters (return from `PrepareShapshot`) 1,000 times, each generated snapshot should be byte-for-byte the same.
+Multiple `PrepareSnapshot` values will not be stored, so you can assume that if `PrepareSnapshot` is called, the previous return value will never be used again.

 `SaveSnapshot` stream the snapshot to a remote machine.
 Because this file size may unknown at request time (e.g. you stream the backup creation directly to the HTTP response body), it is expected that this may be a streaming (HTTP2) or chunked (HTTP/1.1) response (no content-length response header).
 The raftd client will automatically handle this, so this should be used when possible to speed up snapshot creation.